Fresh and Frozen Packaged Food Products Policy

 Requirements:

-• Certificate must be valid and not expired at the time of submission
+• Certificate must be valid and not expired

 USDA Mark of Inspection (for meat, poultry, and egg products)